 1. Belize

-Belize’s 30-day Temporary Visa makes moving abroad much less stressful.
-Although it only lasts a short period of time, it can be renewed as many times as you like, costing £9.50 each time.
+UK nationals can enter Belize for 30 days without a visa, which makes moving abroad much less stressful.
+Although it only lasts a short period of time, it can be renewed as many times as you like, costing 200 Belize dollars or £78.19 each time.

-And, after you’ve been living in Belize for over a year, you can apply for permanent residency with a small payment of £772.
+And, after you’ve been living in Belize for over a year, without leaving for more than 14 days, you can apply for permanent residency with a payment of £1,173.
 It’s really that easy.

 Can I buy a property there?

-Yes, foreign nationals can buy both land and property in Belize – in fact, the Government of Belize welcomes it.
+Yes, foreign nationals can buy both land and property in Belize – in fact, the Government of Belize requires it if you’re seeking temporary residence.

 If you want to buy property here, you’ll be pleased to hear that buyers can enjoy the same rights as Belizean citizens, with no restrictions.